 The research was also done to see whether media coverage of a particular event could lead to more people caring for and changing things.
 It was found that people cared and paid more attention.
 It was also found that organizations began to demand change due to the attention the event did.
 Similar but separate research, research was done in Nigeria that sought to see how the media framed the coronavirus pandemic and its effects.
 Due to the coverage of the media and the framing it adopted, Nigerians were quick to take precautionary measures at all levels, and thus helped the public’s perception of covid-19 as to take it seriously.

 However, framing the narrative and using the right words is also just as important.
 It was found that Malaysians News Media quickly changed from using “Swine Flu” to “H1N1” due to the direct Malay translation of “Selsema Babi”

-However, most importantly, by framing a narrative, by filtering what is read, and by shifting the focus of a pandemic, newspaper media are actively carrying out agenda-setting theory.
+However, most importantly, by framing a narrative, filtering what is read, and by shifting the focus of a pandemic, newspaper media are actively carrying out agenda-setting theory.
 As written above, the agenda-setting theory has its benefits and flaws, all of which are based on concurrent assumptions.
 The first is that when the media places more importance on an issue, it will be perceived as more important.
-Secondly, the assumption that what we see is filtered rather than the true reflection of our world.
+Secondly, the assumption is that what we see is filtered rather than the true reflection of our world.

 Media plays an important role in any pandemic for that matter.
 During COVID-19 Pandemic, Media hyped the issue very well but its direction was way wrong in India.
-Instead of information, it felt like media spreading fear in India.
-Information is must and people should address it calmly.
+Instead of information, it felt like the media spreading fear in India.
+Information is a must and people should address it calmly.